shime/awesome-open-source-indie/readme.md

 A curated list of small independent active open source products.

-No libraries, no frameworks, no curated lists, no templates, just small open source products.
+No CLI tools, no libraries, no frameworks, no curated lists, no templates, just small open source products.

 Contributions are more than welcome.